Alcatraz Night Tours and Tickets

 Self-Guided Audio Tour

 In addition to the special programs, there is also a self-guided audio tour of Alcatraz.
-This audio tour features the voices of former guards and prisoners, making it easier to put yourself into the shoes of people who worked and lived on the island several years ago.
+This audio tour features the voices of former guards and prisoners, making it easier to put yourself in the shoes of people who worked and lived on the island several years ago.
 Guests report that you can experience this at your leisure, walking away to partake in other activities whenever you wish.
 Keep in mind that this audio tour is available on all Alcatraz tours.

 Cruise Around the Island